Seondong/LocEmb/README.md

 -->

 ### Contact information
-This is an early-stage side project.
+This is an early-stage project.

 For help or issues using LocEmb, please submit a GitHub issue.
 For personal communication related to LocEmb, please contact Sundong Kim (sundong@ibs.re.kr).